Tommy Sowers: U.S. Department of Veterans Affairs

-Collegiate Teaching
+Collegiate teaching

 From 2006 to 2009, Sowers served as an assistant professor at the United States Military Academy at West Point, teaching courses in American Government, Advanced American Government and Media & Politics.
 While at West Point, Sowers led a cadet summer trip to India, focused on service learning in the Himalayas and interaction with the Tibetan Government in Exile, including an audience with the Dalai Lama.
 In fall 2009, Sowers taught in the History and Political Science Department at the Missouri University of Science and Technology in Rolla, Missouri.

 In April 2014, Sowers accepted a position as visiting faculty in the Sanford School of Public Policy at Duke University.

 In 2018 he was reappointed as visiting faculty in Duke's Department of Political Science to teach the first iteration of Hacking for Defense in spring 2019.

-Hacking for Defense was featured in NPR and in Duke Magazine.
+In 2024, Sowers was appointed Faculty Lead for the Duke Initiative for Science & Society's Applied Technology Ethics program.

-Business and Entrepreneurial Experience
+Business and entrepreneurial experience

 In 2011, Sowers became a management consultant with McKinsey and Company.
 During his time at McKinsey he was trained in their mini-MBA program and served private equity clients in assessing mergers and acquisitions, predominately in Latin America.

 In 2015, Sowers, along with fellow founders Shayne Sowers and Narayan Krishnan, created a firm now known as GoldenKey an online marketplace in the real estate industry.

 In March 2016, Fortune Magazine listed GoldenKey as a top Raleigh-Durham start-up to watch.
 During the summer 2016, Sowers led GoldenKey through its participation in the NFX Guild accelerator program.
 In 2016, GoldenKey was named by CNN as one of the five startups "changing the real estate game".

 In 2017, Forbes named Goldenkey as one of the top 25 veteran founded start-ups.